Weatherlights/PolicyApplicator-for-Microsoft-Intune/README.md

 # PolicyApplicator for Microsoft Intune
 Configure any app you like using OMA-DM.
 This little tool will automatically convert configuration files (currently xml, ini and lists) into ready to use Intune configuration profiles that you can simply deploy.
 The tool consists out of 3 components that allow you the creation, upload and application of policies.

-However the code is still a little dirty so don't judge me ;).
 The powershell code -as it is published here- has been digitally signed using a public code signature.
 ## Key Features
 * Creates an ADMX policy template and all corresponding OMA-URIs from any ini-, xml-, json- or list file.
 * Creates an ADMX policy template and all corresponsing OMA-URIs from Registry Structures.
 This one works even without the PolicyApplicator Agent!